 This year, more than ever it seems, we can use a boost of holiday cheer.
 One of the best places to go and stoke that merry glow is a holiday market.
-In France they’re called les marchés de Noël.
-The European tradition of Christmas markets started in Alsace in the late Middle Ages (roughly 1570) and continues to illuminate large cities and small villages.
+In France they’re called marchés de Noël.
+The tradition of Christmas markets started in Germany and spread to Alsace in the late Middle Ages (roughly 1570).
 Here are a few of the best Christmas markets in France.

-In Paris, at Village de Noël des Champs-Élysées, about 150 market stalls line the concourse between the Rond-Point des Champs-Élysées and Place de la Concorde.
+In Paris, at Village de Noël des Champs-Élysées [update: this market was cancelled in 2017], about 150 market stalls line the concourse between the Rond-Point des Champs-Élysées and Place de la Concorde.
 Carousels, a huge ice skating rink, pop-up eateries serving oysters and champagne, and nightly appearances of Père Noël are big draws, as Debra Dout has written about previously in this blog.

 In Provence, one of the prettiest Christmas markets takes place in Avignon.
 At Place de l’Horloge, the carousel is decked out like a jewel box.
 There are roughly 60 stalls, an elaborate nativity scene, and countless street entertainers.
 Among the regional specialties are the traditional 13 desserts of the Provençal-style Christmas meal.